mapbox/mapbox-gl-native/README.md

 ## iOS

+iOS makes use of a Cocoa-specific API currently housed in [MVKMapKit](https://github.com/mapbox/MVKMapKit), which is included as a submodule and provides a `UIView` interface to the map view.

+First, pull down the submodule(s):

+    git submodule init
+    git submodule update

-Because `libpng` isn't included in the iOS SDK, you will need to build a cross-architecture version yourself.
+Then, because `libpng` isn't included in the iOS SDK, you will need to build a cross-architecture version yourself.
 Run `./setup-libraries.sh`, which is derived from Mapnik's cross-architecture build scripts.
 This will also run `./configure`.

-Then, `make iproj` to create and open an Xcode project with an iOS-specific view controller housing and basic gesture support.
+Lastly, `make iproj` to create and open an Xcode project with an iOS-specific view controller housing.

 Target devices: iPhone 4 and above (4S, 5, 5c, 5s) and iPad 2 and above (3, 4, mini and/or retina).